adrianparilli/virtnbdbackup-docker/README.md

 (Refer to the [original source code](https://github.com/abbbi/virtnbdbackup) first, for better understanding, get familiar with syntax and help.)

 ## Overwiew:
-Virtnbdbackup-docker is intended for scenarios where isn't viable for SysAdmins to provide a full python3 environment plus up-to-date dependencies (old distros); or when this is totally impossible due to system constraints (inmutable / embedded rootfs, docker oriented OSes, etc.)
+Virtnbdbackup-docker is intended for scenarios where isn't viable for SysAdmins to provide a up-to-date dependencies (stable distros); or when this is totally impossible due to system constraints (inmutable / embedded rootfs, docker oriented OSes, etc.)

-This image includes 'virtnbdbackup' and 'virtnbdrestore' utils installed, along with required dependecies, and currently is being built from `debian:bullseye-slim` as base.
+This image includes 'virtnbdbackup' and 'virtnbdrestore' utils installed along with required dependecies, and currently is being built from `debian:bullseye-slim` as base.

-By now, it has been successfully ested on UnRaid, and should work the same on many other distros as much as below requirements can be accomplished.
+It has been successfully tested on UnRaid v6.9.2, but should work the same on many other distros, as much as below requirements can be accomplished.

 ## Requirements:
 - Docker Engine.
 See [Docker Documentation](https://docs.docker.com/get-docker/) for further instructions
-- libvirt >=6.0.0 (Qemu version seems to be not important, since this image carries 'qemu-utils' for internal processing.)
+- libvirt >=6.0.0
-- To have performed the punctual modifications on VM's XML file as pointed in [source code's README](https://github.com/abbbi/virtnbdbackup), so this tool will work for you.
+- To have performed the punctual modifications on VM's XML file and image format, as pointed at [source code's README](https://github.com/abbbi/virtnbdbackup), so this tool will work for you.

+Note: This image carries latest 'qemu-utils' as of its base OS for internal processing of images during restoration.

-## The key it's to determine correct bind mounts:
+## Bind mounts:

 - Virtnbdbackup needs to access libvirt's socket in order to work correctly, and attempts this via `/var/run/libvirt` path.

-  Basically in all mainstream distros of nowadays (Debian, RedHat, Archlinux and the countless distros based on these) `/var/run` is a symlink to `/run` and `/var/lock` a symlink to `run/lock`, so the correct bind mount in vast majority of scenarios should be: `-v /run:/run`.
+  In basically all mainstream distros of today (Debian, RedHat, Archlinux and the countless distros based on these) as in this image, `/var/run` is a symlink to `/run` and `/var/lock` a symlink to `run/lock`.
+  For the vast majority of scenarios the correct bind mount is: `-v /run:/run`

-  But in certain cases (such as UnRaid) `/run` and `/var/run` are different folders.
-In this scenario you need to bind mount with `-v /var/run:/run`, and sometimes also with `-v /var/lock:/run/lock`) in order to run this container correctly.
+  But in certain cases (e.g. UnRaid) `/run` and `/var/run` are different folders.
+Under this scenario you need to bind mount with `-v /var/run:/run`
+  And most likely, also with either `-v /var/lock:/run/lock` or `-v /var/run/lock:/run/lock` in order to run this container correctly.

-  If none of this work for you, *read source FAQ* create a persistent contiainer as described below, in order to debug the behaviour from inside and get the correct bind mounts that work for your main host.
+  If you're in trouble with this, *read source FAQ* and create a persistent contiainer as described below in order to debug the behaviour from inside, and get the correct bind mounts that work for your main host (And feel free to contribute by sharing your experience / commit about such distros.)

-- Virtnbdbackup creates sockets for backup/restoration tasks at /var/tmp.
-Ensure to mimic this with `-v /var/tmp:/var/tmp` always
+- Virtnbdbackup and virtnbdrestore create sockets for backup/restoration jobs tasks at /var/tmp.
+Ensure to always add a bind mount with `-v /var/tmp:/var/tmp`

-- Finally, for clearness with all the commands you will input, it's convenient to mimic backup and restoration bind mounts at both endpoints, such as `-v /mnt/backups:/mnt/backups` and so on (for virtnbdrestore, most likely you will need two bind mounts, one for backups location, and another for the path where VM will be restored)
+- Finally, to warrant clearness with all input commands, it's convenient to use same backup (and restoration) bind mounts at both endpoints, such as `-v /mnt/backups:/mnt/backups` in order to parse commands in same way as you were running it natively on your main host.

 ## Usage Examples: